 2014 $50 Coin

 2018 $50 Coin

 2020 $50 Coin

 Source: Mintage figures provided by the United States Mint.
-"Proof 70 Population" indicates the number of coins in the given year that have been certified in perfect “Proof 70” condition (NGC, April 2020).
-Gold American Buffalo performance is based on the actual selling price by the U.S. Gold Bureau for Gold American Buffalo Proof 70 Investment Grade Coins.
+"Proof 70 Population" indicates the number of coins in the given year that have been certified in perfect “Proof 70” condition (NGC, August 2020).
+Gold American Buffalo performance is based on the actual selling price by Wholesale Coins Direct for Gold American Buffalo Proof 70 Investment Grade Coins.
 Past performance is not indicative of future results.

 The Gold American Buffalo PF70 Full Date Run

 The Most Comprehensive Collection of Gold Buffalo Proof Coins Available